LukeHenry04/cse15l-lab-reports/Week7_Lab_Report.md

 Image of running failed tests

-## Step 4) Edit the code file to fix the failing test
+## Step 7) Edit the code file to fix the failing test

 Keys pressed: `<up>`x15`<enter>`, `<a><backspace><backspace><2><space>`, `<esc><:><w><q><enter>`

 The command `vim ListExamples.java` was then 15th in my history, so I used `<up>` 15 times and ran it.

-My cursor's position was already right after the error, so I pressed `<a>` to edit at the cursor position
+My cursor's position was already right after the error, so I pressed `<a>` to edit at the cursor position, then editited `index1` to `index2` in ListExamples.java.

+After edititing, I used `<esc>` and then `:wq` to write the new changes and then exit the `vim` command.

+Image of vim command

+## Step 8) Run the tests, demonstrating that they now succeed

+Keys pressed: `<up><up><up><enter>`

+The command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` was 3rd in my history, so I pressed `<up>` 3 times and ran it.

+The command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was then 3rd in my history so I pressed `<up>` 3 times and ran it.

+This time, the tests all passed.

+Image of passed tests

+## Step 9) Commit and push the resulting change to your Github account